What is Mathematics?

 The first time I ever read a clear description of training vs. education was in an essay by Peter Hilton in one of the MAA journals.
 I believe that appeared in the mid 1980s.

-The comments that were emailed to me by readers can be found here.
+The comments that were emailed to me by readers can be found on my site.

 Key phrases: Mathematics education, improving mathematics education, improving math education, high school math education, misconceptions about mathematicsSite Visitors